NitkarshChourasia/CodeClause-WeatherApp/README.md

 ## About Me
 <br>
 🔭 I’m currently a virtual intern at CodeClause! <br><br>
-🚀 This is my first Project on "Weather App using OpenWeatherMap API" under this Internship. <br>
-&nbsp &nbsp &nbsp  In this project, I have learned how to use API key and fetch data using the city/state/island/country names. <br><br>
+🚀 This is my first Project on "Weather App using OpenWeatherMap API" under this Internship. <br> In this project, I have learned how to use API key and fetch data using the city/state/island/country names. <br><br>
 ⚡ Right now, I'm learning web development. <br>
 <br><br>